Sapapaliʻi

-Sapapaliʻi is a village on the north east coast of Savaiʻi island in Samoa.
-It is the village where John Williams, the first missionary to bring Christianity to Samoa landed in 1830.
+Sapapaliʻi is a village near the southeast coast of Savaiʻi island in Samoa.
+It is the village where John Williams, the first missionary to bring Christianity to Samoa, landed in 1830.
 Sapapali'i is in the Fa'asaleleaga political district and has a population of 896.

 Sapapaliʻi became the second Malietoa base in the district in 1750 when Malietoa Tiʻa married a woman from the village.
 Their son Malietoa Fitisemanu was the father of Malietoa Vaiinupo who received Williams in 1830.